kirillsemyonkin/lsd/README.md

 The syntax for levels uses curly braces `{...}`, and inside contains keys/paths followed by some whitespace, LSDs, and then newlines.
 An LSD file is immediately put into a level, if it is not a list (`[...]`) and not a level (`{...}`), and thus, empty file is considered an empty level.
 Levels with matching paths are merged.
-Levels may be ommited altogether and replaced by a dot `.` in a key/path (level itself does not have to exist beforehand).
+Levels may be omitted altogether and replaced by a dot `.` in a key/path (level itself does not have to exist beforehand).

 ```lsd